 Skip to the main content.

-10 min read
+9 min read

-Stone Masonry: Types, Materials, and Techniques
+Stone Masonry: Types, Materials & Lasting Techniques

-Stone Masonry: Types, Materials, and Techniques
+Stone Masonry: Types, Materials & Lasting Techniques

 Stone masonry is a building technique that uses natural stones to create durable and attractive structures.
 This guide looks at different types of stone masonry and the materials involved.
 Rubble masonry uses irregular stones for a rough, rustic look.
 Ashlar masonry uses neatly cut stones for a more polished appearance.
 Common materials include granite, limestone, and marble, offering a variety of colors and textures to work with.